© 2024 St. Louis Public Radio

 St. Louis Public Radio

-The St. Louis City Justice Center on Thursday in downtown St. Louis.
+The St. Louis City Justice Center on Thursday in downtown St. Louis

-On the other side of Missouri, the Jackson County Detention Center and Regional Correction Center in Kansas City has seen a third of the number of deaths as have occurred at the CJC since 2020.
+On the other side of Missouri, the Jackson County Detention Center and Regional Correction Center in Kansas City has seen a third of the number of deaths that have occurred at the CJC since 2020.

 Daily population at city jails is typically calculated by determining the average daily population, which is the total number of detainees housed in the jail each day over a specific period, divided by the number of days in that period, according to the U.S. Bureau of Justice Statistics.